 Your welcome packet will include a copy of your plan’s guide to benefits or a link to it online.
 Look through your guide to find out how much your plan will pay for various procedures, what types of preventive care are benefits of the plan, contact numbers, and other valuable information that you may need during the year.

 Your plan may also include the following benefits:

 - Screenings and shots.
 Thanks to health care reform, you don’t have to pay extra for many important cancer screenings and recommended vaccinations.

 - Education.
-Many plans offer classes and seminars on fitness, nutrition, and other health topics.
+Many plans offer classes and workshops on fitness, nutrition, and other health topics.

 - Health coaches and health assessments.
 Your plan may include free blood pressure, cholesterol, height, weight, and body mass index screenings.
 Sometimes, you can fill out an in-depth health questionnaire, giving you a more complete view of your overall health.
 You might even be offered a health coach to help you meet health goals.

 - Healthy-living rewards.
 Many plans reward members for being healthy, fit, and well.
 You might get money for exercising, eating right, or meeting goals.